yogeshwar607/shreemoryacabs/REVIEW_GENERATION_SYSTEM.md

 ```
 Hi [CustomerName],

-Thank you for traveling with GreenEVCabs!
+Thank you for traveling with Shree Morya Cabs!

 How was your [Route] trip?
 We'd love to hear your feedback:
-[bit.ly/greenevcabs-review]
+[bit.ly/shreemoryacabs-review]

 Your review helps us improve and helps other travelers.

-- GreenEVCabs
+- Shree Morya Cabs
 ```

 **Character Count:** 214 chars